-Cloey has demonstrated a strong commitment to the community and received numerous professional honors, including the 2014 Silver SPUR Award for Lifetime Civic Achievement.
+Cloey has demonstrated a strong commitment to the community and received numerous professional honors, including the 2018 California Law Review Alumni of the Year Award, University of California, Berkeley School of Law, and the 2014 Silver SPUR Award for Lifetime Civic Achievement.
 She was named to The Recorder’s 2012 list of the “Women Leaders in Law,” inducted into the 2010 “Forever Influential Honor Roll” by the San Francisco Business Times, and received the 2008 League of Women Voters “Women Who Could Be President” award.
 She is a recognized national diversity leader in her professional and personal endeavors.
 In 2013, Cloey was honored as one of the “Most Powerful and Influential Women of California” by the National Diversity Council, received the Wiley Manuel Law Foundation “Legal Pioneer” award in 2006, received the “Women Leading Change” award in 2005 from the National Coalition of 100 Black Women, and in 2000 received the “Outstanding Achievement” award from the Black Women Lawyers Association of Northern California and the Latino Journal’s “Excellence in Public Service” award.